Contextual Agentic Memory is a Memo, Not True Memory: Evidence: Four Structural Limitations

-\textbf{A complementary capacity bound.} Theorem~\ref{thm:gap} concerns compositional novelty.
-A separate capacity constraint (Appendix~\ref{app:bound}) shows that for any task requiring integration of $m>K$ mutually dependent facts, $\sup_{\MR}\Acc(\MR,\mathcal{T}_m)<\sup_{\MP}\Acc(\MP,\mathcal{T}_m)$; ``Lost in the Middle''~\citep{liu2023lostmiddle} and \citet{paulsen2025effectivecontext} provide empirical corroboration.
-Theorem~\ref{thm:gap} is the deeper constraint: it persists even if the capacity constraint is removed.
+\textbf{A complementary capacity example.} Theorem~\ref{thm:gap} concerns compositional novelty.
+A stylized case in Appendix~\ref{app:bound} illustrates the separate problem that a retriever cannot expose more than $K$ task-specific facts when success requires every fact and none can be reconstructed; ``Lost in the Middle''~\citep{liu2023lostmiddle} and \citet{paulsen2025effectivecontext} provide empirical corroboration. unlike Theorem~\ref{thm:gap}, this example is directly mitigated by larger effective context, compression, or better selection.